-Each day close your eyes for 5 minutes and move your attention from the outside world to your own inner presence.
+Each day close your eyes for 5 minutes and move your attention from the outside world to your inner presence.
 Be interested!
 What’s happening within you, with a little viewing, is fascinating.

 3. A Poem Is A Portal

-Poetry, paintings, photos, music, sculptures or dance: works of art have a transcendental power.
-I began to discover this while pioneering a new form of poetry therapy with the charity MIND in the UK.
+Whether it’s poetry, paintings, photos, music, sculptures or dance, works of art have a transcendental power.
+I began to discover this while pioneering a new form of poetry therapy with the charity Mind in the UK.
 Artists and writers often point to the great stillness of presence through their work and in this sense, poems are like little shots of meditation.
-The good news is that you don't have to be an arty person to enjoy the benefits.
+The good news is that you don’t have to be an arty person to enjoy the benefits.
 All you need is an open mind and the willingness to learn something new.

 4. Make The New

 I believe we are all creative and expressing that creativity can bring great contentment and happiness.
 Maybe your creativity shines in sports, business, science, cooking, design, raising children – or even houseplants.
 Whatever you enjoy making, the creative process gives you a chance to discover and develop your unique talents.
 Make time to learn about your creative expression and appreciate it as often as you can.

 6. Nothing is Missing

-Of course, there may be room for improvement and there are things to learn, yet, we shouldn’t get bogged down in this identity alone – we are much more than just our personality.
+Of course, there may be room for improvement and there are things to learn, yet, there's no need to get bogged down in this identity alone – you're much more than just your personality.
 At the ultimate level, you're already perfect.
 Or should I say, at once perfect and evolving?
-I recently read a poem called ‘View From A Window’ by the wonderful artist R. S. Thomas.
-Talking of the beauty of the countryside he says:
+I recently read a poem called ‘View From A Window’ by the wonderful Welsh poet R. S. Thomas.
+Talking of the beautiful countryside he says: